xxvii27/Node.js-practice-blog/README.md

 Ran the first get requests to get the mongo object id for either comment /post.
 The mongo object id is the parameter for :post_id and :comment_id

+What is the schema ?
+Post:
+title: String
+content: String

+Comment:
+content:String